Classical compass winds: Theophrastus

 Theophrastus of Eresos, Aristotle's successor in the Peripatetic school, in his On Weather Signs and "On Winds" (c.
 300 BCE), adopted the same wind system as Aristotle, with only some slight differences, e.g. Theophrastus misspelled Thrascias as "Thracias" and seemed to distinguish between Apractias and Boreas (perhaps as "North by west" and "North" wind respectively).

-In the pseudo-Aristotelean fragment Ventorum Situs (often attributed to Theophrastus), there is an attempt to derive the etymology of the winds.
+In the pseudo-Aristotelian fragment Ventorum Situs (often attributed to Theophrastus), there is an attempt to derive the etymology of the winds.
 As they are often named after a particular locality from where they seem to blow, different places in the Hellenistic world have come up with variant local names for the winds.
 In the list given in the Ventorum Situs: